robole/vscode-snippets-ranger/README.md

 The following commands are available:

-1. **`Snippets Ranger: Show me that dur Range, Partner`**: Opens the view that lists all your snippets.
+1. **`Snippets Ranger: Show me that dur Range, Partner`**: Opens the webview that lists all your snippets.
 1. **`Snippets Ranger: Add new snippet to snippets file...`**: Quickly add a new snippet to a snippet file of your choosing.
 If you have code selected, this selection will be added to the `body` of the snippet.
 Any dollar signs in the selection will be escaped (preceded by 2 backslashes) to prevent them being interpreted as tab stops.

 ## Activation